The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Homotopy of cobordisms I

 \subsubsection{Continuation argument}

 We discuss the continuation argument in the current case; this is similar to but more complicated than those of Sections~\ref{orange1} and \ref{boundpunc}.
 Suppose that $\overline{v}'_*\cup\overline{v}^\sharp_*\not =\varnothing$ for some level $\overline{v}_*$ of $\overline{u}_\infty$.
-For simplicity we assume that there are no boundary punctures; we leave it to reader to make the appropriate modifications when there are boundary punctures.
+For simplicity we assume that there are no boundary points at $z_\infty$; we leave it to reader to make the appropriate modifications when there are boundary points at $z_\infty$.

 \s\n {\em Case 1.} Suppose that $\overline{v}_{T,j}'\cup \overline{v}_{T,j}^\sharp\not=\varnothing$ for some $j>0$.
 We start at a nontrivial negative end $\mathcal{E}_1$ of some $\overline{v}_{T,j_1}$, $j_1>0$, limiting to $z_\infty$.
 We consider the continuation